MarcoTranfaglia/WindowsFileDirManager/README.md

 .NET 5 WPF Application to manage files and directory to provide batch commands

 Features:
-- Delete or rename files / directories based on startswith endswith contains
+- Operations (Delete or rename) on files or directories based on criterias (startswith, endswith contains, regexp)
-Regexp
-- Preview of files / directories chosen
+- Preview of files / directories before to confirm the operation

 TODO/Improvements
 ------------